supaglue-labs/supaglue/docs/docs/guides/authentication.md

 # Authentication

-When you make a request to the Supaglue API, you will need to be an authorized user.
-Use an API key to identify yourself as an authorized user.

-API keys are generated using the Management Portal under the Configuration -> API Key page.
+All requests to the Supaglue API must be authenticated via an API key.
+API keys can be generated in the Management Portal on the Configuration -> API Key page.

 ![configuration-api-key](/img/configuration-api-key.png)